 Saoirse Ronan is starring in the title role opposite Margot Robbie as Elizabeth I. Josie Rourke is making her feature directorial debut on the movie, directing from a script by Beau Willimon.
 The project is based on John Guy’s biography “My Heart Is My Own: The Life of Mary Queen of Scots.”

-Focus Features holds worldwide rights and will release “Mary, Queen of Scots” in the U.S. Universal Pictures International will distribute the film internationally.
+Focus Features holds worldwide rights and will release “Mary, Queen of Scots” in the U.S. Universal Pictures Intl. will distribute the film internationally.

 Producers are Working Title co-chairs Tim Bevan and Eric Fellner, and Debra Hayward.
 The trio all received best picture Academy Award nominations for “Les Misérables.”